KDreynolds/HoTMiXer/README.md

 # License

-HoTMiX is open-sourced under the MIT License.
+HoTMiXer is open-sourced under the MIT License.
 This license permits you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, and to permit persons to whom the software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.